Smithw8857/Instagram-Clone/README.md

 **photo_id** | int | not null | foreign key references photos(id) |
 **created_at** | timestamp default(now) |

-**The comments table contains 3 columns**
+**The comments table contains 5 columns**
    - an id column
    - an comment_text column
    - a user_id column
    - a photo_id column
    - a created_at column

-##### This table's goal is to store and individually list each comment made on a photo, who submitted the comment, which photo it was submitted on as well as the date and time the comment was created at
+**This table's goal is to store and display each comment made on a photo, who submitted the comment, which photo it was submitted on as well as the date and time the comment was created at**

-The **id** column gives each stored comment an individual id number.
+The **id** column gives each stored comment a unique id number.
 The column is set to auto increment, allowing each new stored comment to be automatically issued an id number. the id column is also a primary key, requiring the id value to be unique as well as to prevent any null variables.

 The **comment_text** column is set to not null, requiring a value to be filled in the **comment_text** column preventing users from submitting any blank comments.